ComputerFish/MX-9916-Night-Vision/README.md

 By utilizing this process of converting photons into electricity and then back into light, night vision devices allow users to see in conditions where natural light is limited or absent.

-# Surely this uses a lot of power right?
+# Surely, does this use a lot of power?

-Well surpisingly even night vision units from the 1970s could work off 3 volts!
-That's only two AA batteries (though they used non standard shaped batteries)
+Well, surprisingly, even night vision units from the 1970s could operate on 3 volts!
+That's only two AA batteries (although they used non-standard-shaped batteries).

-This power configuratuon(one of many), could last a few days of intermitten use.
-The MX-9916/MX-9648 image intensifier tube is considred GEN 3 technology, this means it is quite a bit old now and modern GEN 4 surpases it in many ways but does not mean it is useless!
+This power configuration (one of many) could last a few days of intermittent use.
+The MX-9916/MX-9648 image intensifier tube is considered GEN 3 technology.
+This means it is quite old now, and modern GEN 4 technology surpasses it in many ways.
+However, it does not mean it is useless!

-However this does mean due to the age many units have dead power supplies and finding replacements for the MX-9916 is not possible, so I decided to take mine apart and examine the inner workings.
+However, due to its age, many units have dead power supplies, and finding replacements for the MX-9916 is not possible.
+So, I decided to disassemble mine and examine the inner workings.

+# What is the MX-9916 made by Galileo Electro-Optics, Inc.?
 ![](https://i.imgur.com/jNUwAyu.jpg)